javadroider/AlgoDSInJava/interview/concepts/Design Principles.md

 ## S.O.L.I.D Design Priniciples ##

 ### 1. Single Responsibility Principle ###
-- The single responsibility principle (SRP) asserts that a class or module should do one thing only.
-Now, this is kind of subjective, so the principle is reinforced with the heuristic that the class or module should have only one reason to change.
+- A class or module should do one thing only.
+- A class or module should have only one reason to change.

 ### 2. Open/Closed Principle ###
 - The Open/Closed Principle states that code entities should be open for extension, but closed for modification.